Want to avoid getting the flu? A good start is to know what causes it.

 - The virus lives longer indoors in winter, because the air is less humid than outside.

 - While it’s alive and in the air, it’s easy for people to inhale it, or for it to land on the eyes, nose, or mouth.

 - We spend more time indoors and have closer contact with each other, which makes it easier for the virus to spread.

 You can spread the flu 7 days after symptoms start.
 The virus can live in your mucus and spit up to 24 hours before you start to feel bad.
 This means you might give it to someone else a full day before your symptoms begin.

 Young children can still spread the flu even into the second week of illness.

 How Can I Avoid It?

 Keep your hands clean.
 Wash them often to remove germs.
+Try to avoid touching your face.
 And get a flu shot.
 The CDC makes a flu vaccine based on the type A strain that it believes will be most prevalent in the coming flu season.
 This is what you get with the annual flu shot or FluMist nasal spray.
 That said, FluMist is not recommended for use during the 2017-2018 season because it might not be effective.